vuo/vuo/node/vuo.math/descriptions/vuo.math.keep.min.md

    - `Value` receives 1. `Min` becomes 1.
    - `Value` receives 4. `Min` stays at 1.
    - `Value` receives -3. `Min` becomes -3.

+For point types, this node compares components left-to-right, stopping when a minimum component is found.
+For example, (0,1) is considered less than (1,0).